scar treatments - surgical revision of scars

 The growth of scar tissue is influenced by many factors - the severity of the original injury; the size, depth and location of the wound - the back, shoulders and chest above the breastbone tend to be worse; heredity factors - unsightly scarring can run in families; racial background; skin pigmentation; technique of initial surgical repair; a person's state of health, fitness and nutrition; the person's age; diabetes; smoking; a complication during healing - infection, inflammation, bleeding or delayed healing.

-The decision to have surgical revision of a scar should only be made after discussion with your surgeon.
-Most smaller scars can be surgically revised under local anaesthetic in the surgeon's office or day-procedure centre.
+The decision to have surgical revision of scars should only be made after discussion with your surgeon.
+Most smaller scars can be surgically revised under local anaesthetic in our Plastic Surgery Auckland day theatre.
 Treatment of more extensive scars may require admission to hospital and general anaesthesia.